ArgonneEducation/GREET_OnRoad_WTW_Calculator/README.md

 # GREET_OnRoad_WTW_Calculator
 This repository contains code for an app to access GREET on-road data from the WTW Calculator.

-Data accessible through this app includes only information on different fuels for On-Road vehicles and different fuels.
+Data accessible through this app includes only information on different fuels for **On-Road** vehicles and different fuels.
 For each fuel/metric combination available, users can view Well-to-Pump, Pump-to-Wake, and Well-to-Wake values for the specific metric chosen.
 These are defined in the [glossary](#Glossary).
-The top two dropdown boxes feed the bar chart.

-Below the chart is an interactive Data Table which is fed by a separate dropdown menu.
-Here useres can select a metric, and the values for each of the available fuels then populate the table.
-This allows for easier comparison between fuels as well as the opportunity to recognize patterns that are not as apparent in the visualization of only one fuel/metric combination at a time.

 # Opening the App
 Access the app at the link: https://argonneeducation.github.io/GREET_OnRoad_WTW_Calculator/

 # Using the App
+At the top left, there is a dropdown box labeled **Select a Fuel:**
+Use this dropdown to select which fuel or feedstock you'd like results for.

+Just below the top dropdown is anothe dropdown box labeled **Select a Metric:**
+Use this dropdown to select a metric or type of emissions to get results for.

+Below the dropdowns is an **Emissions by Stage** section that reports numerical values for the fuel and metric combination that you have chosen.
+The definitions for the stages can be found in the [glossary](#Glossary).The units for the values are also shown in this section.

+The bar chart below this is a visualization of the values reported in the **Emissions by Stage** section.

+The **Interactive Data Table** below the chart is a separate section which is fed by a separate dropdown menu.
+Here users can select a metric, and the values for each of the available fuels then populate the table.
+This allows for easier comparison between fuels as well as the opportunity to recognize patterns that are not as apparent in the visualization of only one fuel/metric combination at a time.

 # Glossary